jowo-io/next-auth-pubkey/README.md

     /**
      * @param {string} nostrSignIn
      *
-     * A Lightning auth page will be automatically generated unless the
+     * A nostr auth page will be automatically generated unless the
      * `nostrSignIn` path is specified.
 It lets you define your own page where
      * you can configure a custom Next.js page and customize the UI.
      *